 Sharing a home with someone is a big deal.
-You may have shared with flatmates at university, but what you want from a flatmate is often different once you have finished studying.
+You may have had flatmates at university, but what you want from a flatmate is often different once you have finished studying.

-Living in the city can be costly and the right flatmate will not only be a great way to make new friends, but it will also help you out financially.
+Living in the city can be particularly costly and finding the right flatmates will not only be a great way to make new friends, but it will also help you out financially.

 What to look for in a flatmate